nkueng/travelblog/copenhagen/cph2.md

 6 wonderful months had passed in what felt like a matter of weeks.
 No way, I could just pack my bags and go back to my old life in Switzerland.
 This has to continue!
 And I am most happy to tell you that it will.
 As of May 2021, I will be writing my Master’s thesis in Copenhagen.
 Another adventure you will surely hear more about...

-PS: Denmark is still very strict when it comes to entering the country.
-I will let you know as soon as they lift the entry restrictions for tourism, so you can visit me and this magical city!
+PS: Denmark was very successful in their vaccination campaign and has lifted most restrictions.
+It is now very easy to enter the country and come visit me :)